Docs

 This is the richest offline inspection path.
 Use it when:

-• you want to share a failure with teammates
+• sharing a failure with teammates

 Saved trace bundles use one <test-name>_trace.json file per executed test and a sibling contracts/ directory with shared contract metadata.
 Relative paths are resolved from the project root.

-4. Step-by-step Transaction Control with TxCursor
+Step-by-step transaction control with TxCursor

-• interleave two competing chains
+• interleaving two competing chains

-• stop before the remaining tail executes
+• stopping before the remaining tail executes

 This mechanism is available in local emulation workflows and is useful in tests or locally emulated scripts.